JazminVidal/gop-dnn-epadb/README.md

 ```
 export KALDI_ROOT=path/to/where/your/kaldi-trunk/is
 export EPADB_ROOT=path/to/where/epadb/is
-export GOPEPA_REPO_ROOT=/path/to/where/gop-dnn-epadb-repo/use
+export GOPEPA_REPO_ROOT=/path/to/where/gop-dnn-epadb-repo/is
 ```

 ## How to run

 1. Run data_preparation.sh to create the necessary directories and files.
-This script creates soft links to wsj folders in Kaldi, downloads and extracts the acoustic and language models from kaldi web, computes mfcc's and extracts i-vectors.
+This script creates soft links to wsj folders in Kaldi, downloads and extracts the acoustic and language models from kaldi web, computes mfcc's, extracts i-vectors and creates temporary folders from EpaDB files.

 ```
 ./data_preparation.sh
 ```

-6. Run the run.sh script:
+2. Run run.sh to compute alignments a goodness of pronunciation scores:

 ```
 ./run.sh
 ```

-7. You will find the results in the results folder.
+3. Results will be stored under exp folder.
+You should expect to find alignments, gop and prob files, among others.

 ## How to evaluate

-1. Run the evaluation script:
+1. Run the evaluation script to compute labels for EpaDB and match them to the gop results.
+Labels are computed by comparing the manual annotations in annotations_1 to all the possible correct transcriptions in trans_complete file.
+Alignments from different systems not always coincide.
+To sort this problem out the script also matches EpaDB alignments with those computed along the gop script.

 ```
 ./run_eval.sh
 ```

-3. You should expect to obtain a pickle file with all the information necessary to compute ROC, AUC, and EERs.
+3. Results are stored under results folder.
+You should expect to obtain a pickle file with all the information necessary to compute metrics and a folder with EpaDB labels.

+## How to visualize

+A Jupyter Notebook is provided to load the pickle and calculate metrics.

 ## References